 Trying Our Best Is The Best We Can Do

 If you think deeply and reflect on your path to Allah, you cannot help but become overwhelmed by the daunting nature of the journey ahead.
-Our path to Allah and salvation with Him is one of constant struggle and strain; an uphill path in which gravity itself is every step of the way pulling at your back.
-Allah describes this path of guidance and righteousness as being a path of great difficulty; one to be broken through with obstacles to be overcome.
-Allah says in chapter 90 verse 8-18 that which translates to:
+Our path to Allah and salvation with Him is one of constant struggle and strain, an uphill path in which gravity itself is every step of the way pulling at your back.
+Allah describes this path of guidance and righteousness as a path of great difficulty, broken through with obstacles to be overcome.
+Allah says in chapter 90, verse 8-18 that which translates to:

-Not only is the path itself inherently difficult, but all along the way, on either side of this path and on it are devils beckoning and calling and inviting off it with promises of ease and respite and the fulfillment of fanciful dreams and notions.
-As Allah related to us the only promise Iblees would fulfill to mankind:
+Not only is the path itself inherently difficult, but all along the way, on either side of this path and on it are devils beckoning and calling and inviting off with promises of ease and respite and the fulfillment of fanciful dreams and notions.
+As Allah related to us, the only promise Iblees fulfills to humankind:

 [Iblees] said, “My Lord, because You have put me in error, I will surely make [disobedience] attractive to them on earth, and I will mislead them all.
 Except, among them, Your chosen servants” (Quran 15:39-40).

-Yet, in spite of this daunting and tedious nature of this path of ours, Allah has given us overwhelming hope, not in our own devices and abilities, but in Him.
+Yet, despite this daunting and tedious nature of this path of ours, Allah has given us overwhelming hope, not in our own devices and abilities, but in Him.
 Our position on this path is to open our hearts and lives to Allah, to knock on the door of salvation ready for Allah to open it, not to break through it.
 As Allah said to Iblees: “This is a path [of return] to me [that is] straight.
-Indeed, My servants – no authority will you have over them, except those who follow you of the deviators.
-[15:41-42]
+Indeed, My servants – no authority will you have over them, except those who follow you of the deviators (Quran 15:41-42).

-Our duty on this path is as Allah has instructed: And seek help through patience and prayer, and indeed, it is difficult except for the humbly submissive [to Allah ] [2:45]
+Our duty on this path is as Allah has instructed: And seek help through patience and prayer, and indeed, it is difficult except for the humbly submissive [to Allah ] (Quran 2:45).

 Allah’s Messenger (ﷺ) said, “Allah said, ‘I will declare war against anyone who shows hostility to a pious worshipper of mine.
-And the most beloved things with which my servant gains nearness to me, is by fulfilling what I have obligated upon him; and my servant continues to draw nearer and nearer to me by performing additional optional acts of worship (in addition to my obligations) till I come to love him, after which I become his sense of hearing with which he hears, and his sense of sight with which he sees, and his hand with which he grips, and his leg with which he walks; and if he asks Me, I will give him, and if he seeks refuge, I will protect him; and I do not hesitate to do anything as I hesitate to take the soul of the believer, for he hates death, and I hate to disappoint him.”
-[Bukhari: 6502]
+And the most beloved things my servants gain nearness to me are by fulfilling what I have obligated upon them.
+My servants continue to draw nearer and nearer to me by performing additional optional acts of worship (in addition to my obligations) till I come to love them.
+After which, I become their sense of hearing with which they hear, their sense of sight with which they see, their hands with which they grip, and their legs with which they walk.
+And if they ask Me, I will give them, and if they seek refuge, I will protect them; and I do not hesitate to do anything as I hesitate to take the souls of the believers, for they hate death, and I hate to disappoint them” (Bukhari: 6502).